A love affair with technology, which started in childhood – and a desire to use it to connect people together.

 The internet was a revelation, and I learned as much as I could about how its underlining technologies worked – playing and experimenting with them day and night.
 The first web browsers, Mosaic and then Netscape appeared and introduced me to the World Wide Web – and then, by this time completely hooked, I would create companies that would start selling services using those technologies, building software and systems, launching web development companies, internet service providers, telecommunications companies and online retailers.
 Several of these ventures required substantial infrastructure, which I often helped design, build and maintain across data-centres.

 Whilst it’s fair to say I am now less hands on than I used to be, I am still highly informed and knowledgeable in the technology space.
-Even in our latest venture – Alertacall, which uses cutting edge technologies to power its products and services (and has its own highly experienced technology team) I still have a role to play in informing technology decisions, and bringing new systems to life.
+Even in our latest venture – Alertacall, which uses cutting edge technologies to power its products and services I still have a role to play in informing technology decisions, and bringing new systems to life.